 This recipe is from Solo and calls for a full can of almond filling.
 The filling plus almond extract gives the cookies a pretty strong almond flavor.
 And thanks to the filling, they are soft and tender crescents rather than crumbly and sandy textured crescents.
 They’re good and fairly unique!
-If you or someone you know loves almond flavored things, they’re perfect.
+If you or someone you know loves almond flavored things, they are perfect.

 Almond Filling Almond Crescents

-- 8 oz/230 grams salted butter**
+- 8 oz salted butter 230 grams**